Peter Kayafas: Mexico City

 Mexico City is a collection of photographs that were made by Kayafas between 2012 and 2016.
 Since more than half of Mexico City's 21 million people are under twenty-five, Kayafas chose to focus on various rituals of the youth sub-culture that are prevalent in many parts of the city.

 The Way West

-The Way West is a photographic project by Peter Kayafas that includes exhibitions and a monograph.
-The book, Peter Kayafas: The Way West, is the third monograph of Kayafas's work photographing along the roads of the United States, released in 2020.
-It includes an essay by acclaimed writer, Rick Bass, as well as images from ten years and thousands of miles of travel in the Plains States of Idaho, Montana, Wyoming, North Dakota, South Dakota, Nebraska, Oklahoma, and Colorado.
-According to a review of the book in Hyperallergic from April 14, 2020: “Kayafas has come back with what surely constitutes one of the most exhaustive, vivid photographic studies of a region to be produced anywhere in recent decades.”
+The Way West is a photographic project by Kayafas that includes exhibitions and a monograph.
+The book, Peter Kayafas: The Way West, is the third monograph of Kayafas' work photographing along the roads of the United States, released in 2020.
+It includes an essay by writer Rick Bass, as well as images from ten years and thousands of miles of travel in the Plains States of Idaho, Montana, Wyoming, North Dakota, South Dakota, Nebraska, Oklahoma, and Colorado.
+According to a review of the book in Hyperallergic from April 14, 2020: "Kayafas has come back with what surely constitutes one of the most exhaustive, vivid photographic studies of a region to be produced anywhere in recent decades."